malpercio/sails-hook-fireline/README.md

 * beforeAssociation
 * afterAssociation

-(Self explanatory)
+(Associations are created with the `association()` methods of each model)

 * beforeDefaultScope
 * afterDefaultScope

-(Self explanatory)
+(Default scope is added)

 ## Special Thanks
-A big shoutout to Gergely Munkacsy for starting the base of this fork at `sails-hook-sequelize`.
+A big shoutout to [Gergely Munkacsy](https://github.com/festo) for starting the base of this fork at [`sails-hook-sequelize`](https://github.com/KSDaemon/sails-hook-sequelize).

-(I'm in a hurry, but I promise I will link you back)
+Also, special a special mention goes to [Susana Hahn](https://github.com/susuhahnml) for using this hook to make [`awsome-factory-associator`](https://github.com/susuhahnml/awsome-factory-associator), a module that provides a syntax for easily creating factories when unit testing.

 ## License
 [MIT](./LICENSE)